mgcooper/icemodel/test/README.md

 9. `run_benchmark_suite(...)`
    - Use for the formal benchmark suite under `test/benchmarks/`.
    - This is separate from formal perf regression and does not use baselines.
+   - By default it runs only the top-level benchmark files.
+   - Use `include_subfolders=true` to opt into nested microbenchmarks.
+   - Use runner options such as `num_warmups`, `max_samples`,
+     `relative_margin_of_error`, and `confidence_level` to control the
+     sampling budget without rewriting the benchmark itself.
    - The benchmark suite is intended to explain where runtime is spent, not just compare alternative implementations in isolation.
    - Sampling-error warnings from the MATLAB perf framework are not test